GeneMAP-Research/mutationage/README.md

 nextflow run estimateMutationAge.nf
 ```

-The results should be written to the output directory specified in the config file
+The results should be written to the output directory specified in the config file.